-Successful franchises depend upon continuous feedback between franchisors and franchisees.
+Successful franchises depend upon continuous feedback between franchisor and franchisee.

-Most franchisers and franchisees will start off feeling confident about their prospects for the franchise set up between them in a particular area, but the good relationship needs to be kept in order for a franchise to be successful.
+Most franchisors and franchisees will start off feeling confident about their prospects for the franchise set up between them in a particular area, but the good relationship needs to be kept between franchisor and franchisee in order for a franchise to be successful.

 To get the best chance of a good relationship though, plans should be drawn up for the very beginning of the process.
 When meeting for the first time, both parties should devise a system where they can check against a list of characteristics and achievements to determine how well the franchisee will fit into the business and if the franchiser will be able to meet the needs and expectations of the franchisee.

 Potential franchisees may have a number of the right qualities, but they must be able to work within the business structure without feeling frustrated and wanting to change a number of things that they believe will improve the franchise, causing unnecessary tension.
 Once an agreement has been made, franchisers should allow suggestions to be made to them, but they need to be firm on this issue and make it clear that they are ultimately in charge.